top of page

 The Katsura River during autumn

-Arashiyama, famous for its bamboo forest, ancient temples, autumn leaves and cherry blossoms, it's ideal if you want to feel closer to nature.
-It's on the western edge of Kyoto, just a 15-minute train ride from Kyoto Station.
+Arashiyama, famous for its bamboo forest, ancient temples, and beautiful autumn leaves, is the ideal location if you want to feel closer to nature.
+It's on the western edge of Kyoto, only a 15-minute train ride from Kyoto Station.

 ─ The Bamboo Forest